Displaced Tibial Plateau Fracture

 Get Expert Care for Your Tibial Plateau Fracture

 If you’re dealing with a displaced tibial plateau fracture or any other knee injury, expert care is essential for a full recovery.
-Benjamin W. Szerlip, DO, a fellowship-trained shoulder and sports medicine surgeon, offers cutting-edge treatments to restore knee health and function in Austin, TX.
+Benjamin W. Szerlip, DO, a fellowship-trained shoulder and sports medicine surgeon, offers cutting-edge treatments to restore knee health and function in Austin and Georgetown, TX.
 Schedule a consultation today to discuss the best approach for your recovery!